aahilsanto/Module1/Datatypes-Boolean Expression Evaluation.md

 ## Result

-Thus the program to write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False` is done successfully.
+Thus the program to evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False` is done successfully.